kiquetal/oreilly-book-grokking-concurrency/chapters/chapter-one.md

 Complexity can come from the size of the problem or how hard is to understand a given piece of the system we develop
 Scalability: characteristic of the system that can improve perfomance just adding more resources.

+####  Layers of concurrency

+- Conceptual layers: the code or the music
+- Runtime layers: the musicans
+- Low level layer: hardware the specific instrument